Symplectic Neural Flows for Modeling and Discovery: Methodology

 \paragraph{Hamiltonian Matching term}The Hamiltonian structure of the \texttt{SympFlow} gives us a natural way to regularize the training phase.
 To that end, we use a Hamiltonian matching approach \cite{canizares2024hamiltonian} that introduces an additional term in the loss function, defined as

-where $x^i\in \Omega$ and $t_i\in [0,\Delta t]$ for every $i=1,...,N$.
+where $x^{\one{m}}_0\in \Omega$ and $t_{\one{m}}\in [0,\Delta t]$ for every $\one{m}=1,...,\one{M}$.

-In the experimental analysis, we will compare \texttt{SympFlow} to an unconstrained multi-layer perceptron (MLP).
+In the experimental analysis, we will compare \texttt{SympFlow} to an unconstrained MLP.
 To have an unbiased comparison, the MLP is trained with the residual loss function to which we add the alternative energy regularization term

-where $t^i\in [0,\Delta t]$, $x^i\in\Omega$, and $\bar{\psi}:[0,\Delta t]\times \Omega\to\Omega$ is the MLP.
-This regularization term informs this unconstrained network that the Hamiltonian energy should be conserved.
+where $t_{\one{m}}\in [0,\Delta t]$, $x^{\one{m}}_0\in\Omega$, and $\bar{\psi}:[0,\Delta t]\times \Omega\to\Omega$ is the MLP. \two{In \Cref{eq:L2} and \Cref{eq:mlpReg}, $M\in\mathbb{N}$ denotes the number of collocation points we use to assemble the regularization term.
+Furthermore, $N$ in \Cref{eq:L1}, and $M$ in \Cref{eq:L2} and \Cref{eq:mlpReg}, are independent since one could use different points for the two components of the loss.} This regularization term informs this unconstrained network that the Hamiltonian energy should be conserved, \one{similarly to what is done in \cite{mattheakis2022hamiltonian}}.
 We remark that \Cref{eq:mlpReg} differs from \Cref{eq:L2} in that we do not have a modified Hamiltonian $\mathcal{H}(\bar{\psi})$ in the MLP case, and hence we only promote the conservation of the actual Hamiltonian energy $H$.

 The loss function is then given by